-1) The amounts shown in this column represent salary amounts paid in the calendar year (annual base salary increases are effective on March 1st of each year).

-2) The amounts shown in these columns represent one-time sign-on bonuses.

-3) The amounts shown in these columns represent the aggregate grant date fair value of the time-based stock option awards for the years indicated, computed in accordance with FASB ASC Topic 718.
+- 1) The amounts shown in this column represent salary amounts paid in the calendar year (annual base salary increases are effective on March 1st of each year). - 2) The amounts shown in this column represent one-time sign-on bonuses. - 3) The amounts shown in this column represent the aggregate grant date fair value of the time-based stock option awards for the years indicated, computed in accordance with FASB ASC Topic 718.
 In 2020, our named executive officers were also granted performance-based stock option awards.
-Under SEC rules, these performance-based stock option awards are valued based on the probable outcome of the performance conditions associated with these awards, which was determined to be not probable at grant.
-As a result, no amount in respect of the performance-based stock option awards, assuming the performance conditions are achieved in full, is \$5,092,318 for Mr. Enyedy, \$565,225 for Dr. Altschuller, \$1,437,489 for Dr. Berkenblit, \$426,283 for Ms. Coen, and \$1,078,117 for Dr. Wingrove.
-Additional information can be found in Note B to the consolidated financial statements included in our annual report on Form 10-K for the year ended December 31, 2020.

-- 4) The amounts shown in this column represent payments under our annual cash incentive program for each of the years shown. - 5) The table below shows the components of this column for 2020:
+Under SEC rules, these performance-based stock option awards were valued based on the probable outcome of the performance conditions associated with these awards, which was determined to be not probable at grant.
+As a result, no amount in respect of the performance-based stock options granted in 2020 was included in the table above for 2020.
+The grant date fair value of the performance-based stock option awards, assuming the performance conditions were achieved in full, was \$5,092,318 for Mr. Enyedy, \$565,225 for Dr. Altschuller, \$1,437,489 for Dr. Berkenblit, and \$426,283 for Ms. Coen.
+In 2021, the performance-based stock option awards were modified as described above, resulting in incremental fair value with respect to the modified awards, as determined under FASB ASC Topic 718, assuming the performance conditions are achieved in full, of \$1,149,996 for Mr. Enyedy, \$99,638 for Dr. Altschuller, \$324,628 for Dr. Berkenblit, and \$49,740 for Ms. Coen, which amounts are included in the table above.
+Additional information can be found in Note B to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021. - 4) The amounts shown in this column represent payments under our annual cash incentive program for each of the years shown - 5) The table below shows the components of this column for 2021:

-401(k) Plan Matching Term Life Insurance] Total All Other
+Name 401(k) Plan Matching ontribution ^(a) Term Life Insurance Premiums otal All Other

-Name C ontribution ^(a) Premiums Compensation

-Mark J. Enyedy \$ 8,400 \$ 972 \$ 9,372
+Mark J. Enyedy \$ 8,700 \$ 972 \$ 9,672

-Susan Altschuller 5,077 432 5,509
+Susan Altschuller 8,424 972 9,396

-Anna Berkenblit 8,400 972 9,372
+Anna Berkenblit 8,700 972 9,672

-Stacy Coen 4,950 567 5,517
+Stacy Coen 6,767 972 7,739

-Theresa G. Wingrove 5,092 972 6,064
+Kristen Harrington-Smith 122 122

-a) The amounts in this column represent our matching contributions allocated to each of the named executive officers who participated in our 401(k) retirement savings plan in 2020.
+a) The amounts in this column represent our matching contributions allocated to each of the named executive officers who participated in our 401(k) retirement savings plan in 2021.
 All such matching contributions were fully vested upon contribution.